 - GAANN Fellowships: The Graduate Assistance in Areas of National Need program provides fellowships to assist graduate students of superior ability who demonstrate financial need.
 The fellowship covers tuition, stipend and health care insurance.
 The Department of Chemistry is able to award three GANNN fellowships for the current academic year.

-For further information, please contact Rose Barreira, Chemistry Graduate Program Coordinator.
+For further information about funding, please contact Rose Barreira, Chemistry Graduate Program Coordinator.